mycaule/can-we-row/README.md

 ### Roadmap

-- [ ] Investigate on common threshold detection techniques for time series and IT monitoring techniques
+- [x] Investigate on common threshold detection techniques for time series and IT monitoring techniques ([Prometheus](https://prometheus.io))
-- [ ] Build a backend application (with Cloud Functions)
 - [ ] Build a web interface with React [Reason-React](https://reasonml.github.io/reason-react/docs/en/installation.html)
   * Set the limit: default 700 m3/s
   * Select Day of the week: default Wed and Sat